Check out my Video

-Bottom line a Mask: hides or reveals parts of an image.
+The Bottom line: A mask hides or reveals parts of an image.

 What is a Selection

-To Photoshop a Selection is a Mask they just appear different to the user, but under the hood, they are the same thing.
+To Photoshop a Selection is a Mask they just appear differently to the user, but under the hood, they are the same thing.
 As we go forward I will use both words interchangeably.

-With a selection, you see a marching ants border.
-If you saw pure black, for instance, you would not be able to see what you’re selecting.
+With a selection, you see a marching ants border with no fill.
+If you saw a pure black fill colour, for example, you would not be able to see what area of an image you’re selecting.

 You can open the workspace with or without an existing selection.

-Although you can create a selection from scratch in the workspace there are fewer tools for mask creation inside the workspace, compared to outside of the workspace.
+Although you can create a selection from scratch in the Select & Mask Workspace.
+There are fewer tools for mask creation inside the workspace, compared to outside of the workspace.

-What sets the workspace apart from any other selection tool in Photoshop is the ability to refine the edge of a selection.
+What sets the Select and Mask workspace apart from other selection tools in Photoshop is the ability to refine the edge of a selection.